What is local streaming?

 Local streaming solves this issue by allowing devices to receive live video stream directly from the camera when possible.
 The cloud will direct the accessing device to for an encrypted connection directly with the camera on the Local Area Network (LAN) to share the stream, which minimizes the amount of traffic needing to be sent and received through the internet.

 How Does Local Streaming Work?

-This diagram simplifies the local stream connection process.
+This diagram simplifies the local stream connection process

 - Local streaming will override the default streaming method when a connection can be established to an individual camera with the exception of HD

-- Local streaming's delay is ~2 seconds for viewing SD
+- Local streaming's delay is ~2 seconds

 My Stream Doesn't Show Local